- Trip GradeModerate

 Annapurna Base Camp short trek is not only regarded as one of the most popular trekking packages in Nepal but also as one of the top trekking destinations in the world.
 The mighty mountain peaks that lie to the west of Annapurna are knitted like beads in a circular garland, with glacier lying at the center.
 The warmth of local communities, spectacular 360-degree view of Himchuli and Annapurna, exotic flora-fauna and the rich culture are some of the assets of the trek.
 This route can be explored all year round, however, the trail is beyond beautiful during the spring season.

 This is a moderately difficult trek where you have to walk diverse terrains across the lush forests and splendid waterfalls.
-On the route, you climb up/down million of stairs, walk across the plains or either climb uphill or downhill.
-And the maximum altitude you will ascend is 4130 meters so, you must be careful of maintaining your health.
-You may get altitude sickness if you do not maintain body hydration
+On the route, you climb up/down millions of stairs, walk across the plains, or either climb uphill or downhill.
+And the maximum altitude you will ascend is 4130 meters so, you must be careful about maintaining your health.
+You may get altitude sickness if you do not maintain body hydration.

 Highlights of Annapurna Base Camp Trek

 Walk to the foot of the massive Annapurna ranges at the height of 4130 meters

 Explore two base camps in a single trip ie. Machhapuchhre Base Camp (3700 meters) and Annapurna Base Camp (4130 meters)